 You can also “Join” the Milwaukee Running Group – OMG Facebook Page to see what we’re all about.

 Milwaukee / OMG holds the current Group World Records with 61 participants set during the 2016 running of the Beer Mile in Rugby Field, and 42 participants set during the 2015 running of the Beer Mile in Estabrook Park.
-The Milwaukee individual record for a male is 6:38 by Tim Cigelske, and 8:24 by Jenny Zwagerman.
-Both records were set on August 20, 2016.
+The Milwaukee individual record for a male is 6:24 by Wesley Chiasson in 2019, and 8:24 by Jenny Zwagerman in 2016.

 Group Beer Mile Milwaukee History, Rules, and Official Records